mui/material-ui/packages/pigment-css-react/README.md

       theme: yourTheme,
       css: {
         getDirSelector(dir: string) {
-          // return a custom selector that you'd like to use return `:dir(${dir})`;
+          // return a custom selector you'd like to use return `:dir(${dir})`;
         },
       },